 Peatland is formed by an accumulation of mosses and other plants, and is one of the greatest stores of carbon in the landscape.
 Globally, peatlands store more carbon than the world's rainforests.
-Peatland goes on drawing down carbon over centuries and millennia as layers of peat accumulate.
+And unlike woodland, which becomes saturated once it matures, peatland goes on drawing down carbon over centuries and millennia as layers of peat accumulate.

 In total, peat bogs of both the blanket and raised (generally lowland) types cover around 10% of Britain's land area, with half of that being in Scotland.
-Peat has an important function in providing freshwater: the UK and Republic of Ireland account for 85% of global consumption of peat-sourced water16.
+Peat has an important function in providing freshwater: the UK and Republic of Ireland account for 85% of global consumption of peat-sourced water.